AnyNamePlease/Space-Invaders/README.md

 ## License

-This project is the Unlicensed.
+This project is under the Unlicensed license.